pinyaras/GMAClient/README.md

 ## 🚀 Start Agent:

-- Config the environment using the [json files] (https://github.com/IntelLabs/networkgym#%EF%B8%8F-configurable-file-format) provided by NetworkGymClient.
+- Config the environment using the [json files] (https://github.com/IntelLabs/networkgym#%EF%B8%8F-configurable-file-format) provided by NetworkGym.
 - Start the agent using the following command, and visualize the output in WanDB website.
 ```
 cd NetworkGym/NetworkAgent